mysrcs/hugooooo/content/blog/2024-01-19-Outage-post-mortem.md

-have a comprehensive monitoring system in place which, among monitoring other systems, keeps track of these backups and notifies us when their metrics fall outside of our window; for instance we receive an alarm if the database replica is more than 5 minutes behind production of if large storage backups exceed 48 hours.
+have a comprehensive monitoring system in place which, among monitoring other systems, keeps track of these backups and notifies us when their metrics fall outside of our window; for instance we receive an alarm if the database replica is more than 5 minutes behind production or if large storage backups exceed 48 hours.

 We maintain a comprehensive set of operational plans for responding to various